DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 # Exploring Projects

-Projects are a basic unit of data organization in the HCA Data Coordination Platform (HCA DCP).
+Projects are a basic unit of data organization in the Data Coordination Platform (DCP).
 Project contributors contribute raw sequencing and associated [files](/metadata/dictionary/file/sequence_file) along with rich metadata describing:

 1. the [origin and type of the cells](/metadata/dictionary/biomaterial/cell_line) used in the project
 1. the [processes](/metadata/dictionary/process/analysis_process) and [protocols](/metadata/dictionary/protocol/aggregate_generation_protocol) used to collect and process the cells prior to sequencing
 1. the [sequencing](/metadata/dictionary/protocol/sequencing_protocol) methods used
 1. details about the [project](/metadata/dictionary/project/project) contributors and their institutions

 This [Metadata](/metadata/dictionary/process/analysis_process) is included in the project's Metadata Manifest (TSV file).
-When the HCA DCP [processes](/pipelines) the contributor's raw data with standardized pipelines, this processing information is also added to the Metadata Manifest.
+When the DCP [processes](/pipelines) the contributor's raw data with standardized pipelines, this processing information is also added to the Metadata Manifest.

 ## Finding a Project of Interest